Kalispell Market Report: Land – September 2023

-As of early October, there were 183 residential land parcels for sale in Kalispell which is 6% more than August’s inventory of 173.
-It is the sixth month in a row of increasing inventory.
+As of early October 2023, there were 117 residential land parcels for sale in Kalispell which is 13 less than September’s inventory.

 Five or more acres

 Of the land currently for sale 36% of the listings include five or more acres.
 This percentage is slightly lower than last month’s report.

 I define rural as those properties in the 5+ acre category.
 Those are most likely to be parcels located on a gravel mountain road, agricultural farming land, or acreage adjacent to National Forest or lumber parcels.
 They are often not located in a development, but by themselves, and provide privacy and multiple building and usage options.

 The currently active properties over five acres range in price from $225K to $4.9M with an average price of $800K.

 There are two properties at the lowest price.
 One has five acres with slopes and potential views (with some tree clearing).
 The other parcel has 10.4 acres with steep slopes, no zoning or covenants.
 The highest priced property is the same as last month.
 It is 795 acres with multiple building sites, a road system, and views.

 Below five acres

 In terms of the listings below five acres, many are located in developments.
 These parcels currently range in size from .09 of an acre to 4.77 acres and in price from $130K to $495K with an average price of ~$252K.
 Many of these come with monthly or annual HOA fees.
 They are also often covered by CCRs or Covenants, Conditions and Restrictions which define rules for building and living in that area.